 35 freelance tax deductions you should claim starting today

 Paying taxes doesn’t have to feel so complicated, as long as you’re prepared for the self employment tax season and calculate your self employment tax deductions ahead of time.
-Keeping all of your invoices, payments, and expenses in a single place (like in your Bonsai account) can make things easier when it comes to determining your income and any freelance tax deductions you may be eligible for.
+Keeping all of your invoice templates, payments, and expenses in a single place (like in your Bonsai account) can make things easier when it comes to determining your income and any freelance tax deductions you may be eligible for.

 To make it as easy as possible for you to figure out what freelance tax write-offs you might be able to claim this year, we’ve put together this ultimate freelance tax write off list.
 Be sure to bookmark it to use as a reference so that you can pay your freelance taxes in no time flat!